Stanislav Birner

 Stanislav Birner (born 11 October 1956) is a former professional tennis player from Czechoslovakia.

-He is married to Jana Birnerová and has two daughters, Eva Birnerová and Hanna Birnerová.
+He is married to Jana Birnerová and has two daughters, Eva Birnerová and Hana Birnerová.
 Eva Birnerová played tennis until 2014 on professional level and reached No. 59 (singles) and 52 (doubles) in the world rankings.

 He lives in the Czech Republic.

 Birner enjoyed most of his tennis success while playing doubles.
 During his career, he won two doubles titles and achieved a career-high doubles ranking of world No. 43 in 1987.